patrick-schubert/domain-adaptation-with-simulated-data/README.md

 #### Pre-Processing Results

-Finally we got fresh data that will make the learning process a lot easier for the model.
+Finally we got fresh data that will make the learning process a lot easier for the learning process.

 <table border="0">